jawohldev/FTM-hackathon/README.md

 We are proud of the dashboard and bots we built for the project as they provided users with valuable information and tools to interact with the project and stay informed about its activities.
 The dashboard was user-friendly, visually appealing, and responsive across all devices, while the bots were reliable, efficient, and provided real-time information to users.
 These tools helped establish VAMP's credibility and trustworthiness, making it a trustworthy and reliable platform.
 Overall, we are proud of the work we did and the impact it had on the success of the project.

 ## What we learned
-We learned a lot about game theory, we are constantly looking at feedback from the community to see what we can do to improve VAMP.
+We learned a lot(to) about game theory, we are constantly looking at feedback from the community to see what we can do to improve VAMP.

 Expirementation
 ## What's next for Vampire
 The coding is largely done, but that doesn't mean it is the end for VAMP.
-By playing with a variety of variables, we can tune VAMP's protocols to provide the best investment and entertainment oppurtunities to our investors.
+By playing with a variety of variables, we can fine tune VAMP's protocols to provide the best investment and entertainment oppurtunities to our investors.
 We are actively looking for other high quality tokens or projects that bring consistent value to their investors to collaborate with.